 An acceptable use policy (AUP) can explain to your employees how your organization’s data assets, computer equipment, and other sensitive resources should be handled.
 Besides acceptable use, this policy also defines prohibited actions.

-An AUP may have separate policy statements regarding internet use, email communications, software installation, accessing the company’s network from home, etc.
+An AUP may have separate policy statements regarding internet use, email communications, software installation, accessing the company’s network from home, use of AI, etc.

 2. Network security policy